 The child-find coordinator works with the local Head Start, Welfare, Health and Mental Health agencies, as well as local education agencies, physicians, licensed day care providers, local juvenile correctional facilities, and other individuals to identify and locate children out of school and in school who may be in need of special education services.
 Information which could identify an individual child will be maintained by this agency and will be provided to other agencies only in accordance with the Family Educational Rights and Privacy Act and the Individuals with Disabilities Education Act.

-The child-find coordinator is responsible for district-wide coordination of the planning and implementation of child identification, location, and evaluation efforts of children (birth through 20) who have disabilities (regardless of the severity of the disability), and who are in need of special education and/or related services.
+The child-find coordinator is responsible for district-wide coordination of the planning and implementation of child identification, location, and evaluation efforts of children (birth through twenty-one) who have disabilities (regardless of the severity of the disability), and who are in need of special education and/or related services.
 If you have questions regarding child find procedures or would like to make a referral, you may contact:

 Mrs. Lynn Slay, Child-Find Coordinator

-Madison County School District
+Madison County Schools

 476 Highland Colony Parkway